 The other major outer muscle affecting the hip is the ilio-tibial band (I.T. band).
 The I.T. band runs down the leg, lateral to the quadricep.
 I.T. bands get tight through running and they are very difficult to self-stretch.
 Every runner has I.T. band tightness.
 This muscle is in constant use during running.
 Because I.T. bands attach at the pelvis (the hip bone), they are a primary contributor to hip pain.

 The deep six

-Lengthening the glutes, hamstrings, calves, groin, I.T. band and psoas muscles will greatly alleviate hip pain, but the final step involves the deep six muscles (hip rotators).
+Lengthening the glutes, hamstrings, calves, groin, I.T. band and psoas muscles will greatly alleviate hip pain from running, but the final step involves the deep six muscles (hip rotators).
 The deep six muscles are the: piriformis, obturator internus, obturator externus, quadratus femoris, gemellus superior, and gemellus inferior.
 The deep six muscles are small muscles that connect the top the thigh bone to the inside of the hip socket.
 The hip is a ball and socket joint.
 Hip rotation is controlled by these small muscles.
 If these muscles are not stretched (when someone experiences hip pain) then the rotation inside the hip socket will decrease and the pressure inside the hip socket will increase.
 Limited range of motion and increased pressure inside the hip will wear down the cartilage inside the hip socket.
 Tight hip rotators muscles cause a constant friction over a repeated space, which will eventually burrow a hole in the cartilage.
 If a person lets hip pain go untreated, it can lead to the necessity of requiring hip replacement surgery.